-Before you start collecting data for your operating energy model you should ensure the new implementation is working under normal operating conditions and all post implementation issues have been resolved.
+Before you start collecting data for your operating energy model you must ensure the new implementation is working under normal operating conditions and all post implementation issues have been resolved.

-The same measurement procedures should be used to collect the operating energy consumption, independent variable and site constant data as was used for the baseline measurement period.
+Typically, the same measurement procedures would be used to collect the operating energy consumption, independent variable and site constant data as was used for the baseline measurement period.